kzlskl/alsis/README.md

 - Made for personel use.

-- Script will set system for Turkish, will install xfce4.
+- Script will set system for Turkish.

 - If you want to use it, you better look into scripts and `Guide`.